 Environmental Science, '15

-From Manchester, New Hampshire, alumni and Environmental Science major Ashley Breen was attracted to Castleton based on the campus’ unique size and strong sense of community.
+Alumni and Environmental Science major Ashley Breen, of Manchester, New Hampshire, was attracted to Castleton based on the campus’ unique size and strong sense of community.
 Both important traits while selecting her college of choice, Breen knew right away Castleton would be a great fit.